Data-based Transfer Stabilization in Linear Systems: Case Studies

 In order to numerically demonstrate that the controller $K$ indeed works, we select $(A_{T \star}, B_{T \star})$ and other 100 random system matrices $(A,B)$ inside the intersection $\mathcal{E}_{T} \cap \mathcal{E}_S(+\epsilon)$.
 For each system instance, we plot the corresponding closed-loop eigenvalue with largest modulus in Figure \ref{fig:HighOrder_DisFree}.
 As can be seen from the figure, all the picked instances of possible target systems are Schur stable as expected.

 Next, we consider the case where the source system is affected by disturbances.
 We apply the input $u_S \thicksim U[-50, 50]$ and independent identically distributed disturbances $(d_{S1}, d_{S2}, d_{S3}, d_{S4}) \thicksim U[-0.01,0.01]$ to obtain the data from the source system.
 The data length is $N_S = 100$.
+Bearing in mind \eqref{eq:D0}, the upper bound on the disturbance (i.e., 0.01) and the data length (i.e., 200), we have $\Delta_{S} \Delta_{S}^{\top} = 0.04I_4$.
 For the target system, its simulation settings are the same as before.

 Solving Theorem \ref{thm:sufficientControllerNoise} by CVX, we have

 We choose $(A_{T \star}, B_{T \star})$ along with other 100 random system matrices $(A,B)$ inside the intersection $\mathcal{E}_{T} \cap \overline{\Upsilon}_S(\epsilon)$.
 For each system instance, we plot the corresponding closed-loop eigenvalue with largest modulus in Figure \ref{fig:HighOrder_Dis}, which demonstrates that all the instances in the intersection are Schur stable.